epsilon537/boxlambda/docs/build_sys_gw_build_struct.md

     - Depends on: gateware sources.
     - Build tree: *sim-a7-\** build trees.
 Gateware component and project directories.
 - **_sim**: Build the Verilator simulation model (*Vmodel*) of the given gateware project.
 Note that only the gateware is built, not the SW project running on top of this gateware.
 See the *_sim_sw* target below.
-    - Depends on: gareware sources.
+    - Depends on: gateware sources.
     - Build tree: *sim-a7-\** build trees.
 Gateware projects directories only.
 - **_sim_sw**: Build the Verilator simulation model (*Vmodel*) of the given gateware project as well as the associated software project.
 The SW image memory file is copied into its proper place in the gateware build directory so it gets picked when the Verilator model executes.
     - Depends on: *sim* target above and the software target.